ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 Add WebGPU to the project using the following steps:

-1. In Android Studio, navigate to the project view and find the `app` --> `cpp` folder.
+1. In Android Studio, navigate to the project view and find the **app** --> **cpp** folder.

-Open terminal in Android Studio.
-You should be in the `dawnwebgpu` directory.
+2. Open the terminal in Android Studio.
+You are now in the **dawnwebgpu** directory.

-2. Create a new directory and download the WebGPU header file from GitHub
+3. Create a new directory and download the WebGPU header file from GitHub.

-Run the commands below to download the `webgpu.hpp` header file:
+4. Run the commands below to download the `webgpu.hpp` header file:

 ```console
 mkdir -p app/src/main/cpp/webgpu/include/webgpu